mint-metrics/mojito-snowplow-storage/redshift-datamodels/README.md

 ### Example

-Therefore if the client was Mint Metrics and we were running a test assigned at the session-level, we would have to populate two tables for reports:
+If the client was Mint Metrics and we were running a test assigned at the session-level, we would have to populate two tables for reports:

 1. `mojito.exposures_sessioncookie`: For exposure tracking
 2. `mojito.mintmetrics_conversions_sessioncookie`: For conversion data